Online Distributional Regression: Online Distributional Regression

-and can only update $w_{kk, n+1}^{[m,r]}$.
-Note that due to the update rules in Equations \ref{eq:update_gramian_g} and \ref{eq:update_gramian_h}, this effect is counter-weighted by the exponential forget $\gamma$.
-However, there is a delicate balance to strike to trade off the beneficial effect of the forget and increased instability in the coefficient estimation.
+and can only update $w_{N+1, k,k}^{[r,i]}$.
+Note that due to the update rule in Equation \ref{eq:full_gramian_update}, this effect is counter-weighted by the exponential forget $\gamma$.
+However, there is a delicate balance to strike to trade off the beneficial effect of the forget and increased instability in the coefficient estimation \review{due to smaller effective sample sizes}.
 This might lead to slower convergence compared to batch learning if the data is drawn from a stationary process.
-The online GAMLSS is, therefore, an \emph{approximation} of the repeated batch GAMLSS, contrary to the case for, e.g. recursive least squares or online coordinate descent, where the update step leads to the exact coefficients.
+The online distributional regression is, therefore, an \emph{approximation} of the repeated batch estimation, contrary to the case for, e.g., RLS or online coordinate descent in the case of regression to the mean, where the update step leads to the equivalent results.
+When choosing a specific distribution assumption for~$\mathcal{F}$ in the IRLS framework, the weight matrix for the \review{distribution parameter}~$\theta_k$ in each update step can be recovered with the help of Equations \ref{eq:gamlss_vector_u} to \ref{eq:gamlss_working_vector}.
+The online weight matrix is retrieved by iteratively inserting the weight matrix in Equation \ref{eq:online_weight_matrx}.
+For illustration, building on the standard linear-Gaussian case for the distributional regression in Remark~\ref{remark:gaussian_distributional_regression}, we can examine the difference explicitly for the mean equation: \review{ \begin{remark} Assume a linear-Gaussian distributional regression with $\theta_1 = \mu$ and $\theta_2 = \sigma^2$ of Remark \ref{remark:gaussian_distributional_regression}.
+Assume that we have seen $n = 1, \ldots., N, N+1, \ldots, M$ observations, where $N$ denotes the initial fit and the steps $N+1, \ldots, M$ are updated online.
+In the batch and online setting, the weight matrices for $\theta_1=\mu$ for the step $(M-1) \rightarrow M$ are: \begin{small}